THE ROLE OF ENERGY EXPENDITURE IN MOLECULAR INFORMATION PROCESSING

 Postdoctoral Research Fellowship at Harvard Medical School

-Copies of the papers mentioned above can be found here.
+Copies of our papers mentioned above can be found at vcp.med.harvard.edu/papers.

 The lab has a tradition of recruiting undergraduate students in the mathematical sciences for summer internships and rotations.
 Please contact us if you are interested.